jedusor1/carnethealthcare-aptos/README.md

-#Carnet Healthcare - A Health Insurance dApp on Aptos
+#Carnet Rx - A Health Insurance dApp on Aptos#

 The Carnet Rx Prescriptions dApp is an Aptos blockchain-based application that allows doctors to mint self-sovereign soul-bound NFTs that then become prescriptions.